webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 Since the iframe and the communication would had failed from any non trusted source.
 If we are from a trusted source as described in 2.2, it is safe to assume that we are a legitimate relying party to the SSO system.

+This is where the non blocking JavaScript module finish its lifecycle.
+Upon detecting an object that has <tt>hasSession: true</tt> AND a 64 character long string for <tt>sessionToken</tt>, it MUST send an Ajax POST to the local web application <tt>callbackUri</tt> with the token.

 ==== 4.
 With a sessionToken, we can read data from the profile server ====

+The following happens at [[#8.
+Initialize local web application session]] when we detect a <tt>sessionToken</tt>

 This endpoint will be available ONLY through the internal network of WebPlatform and the W3C.

-Based with the data we recieved, we can resume at step [[#8.
-Initialize local web application session]] by making through the backend a request to the profile server to <tt>/session/recover?sessionToken=...</tt>.
+Compared to a call with an OAuth Authorization token, we are going to call a different endpoint that will correlate the data attached to the user session.

+The special endpoint, only available through a limited set of IP address answers to <tt>/v1/session/recover?sessionToken=...</tt>.

     curl 'https://profile.accounts.webplatform.org/v1/session/recover?sessionToken=e73f75c00115f45416b121e274fd77b60376ce4084267ed76ce3ec7c0a9f4f1f'

+''NOTE'' This endpoint is available at the moment but might not be accessible anymore by end of June 2014.

 ===== 4.1.
 Under the hood =====